britneyhu/django_movie_project/README.txt

 The website was built using the Django web framework.
 It uses Python for backend, HTML, CSS, and Javascript for frontend, and Postgresql as the database.

 Future:
-Currently working on deploying the website on AWS EC2 using Apache2, Nginx, and Gunicorn.
+Currently working on deploying the website on AWS EC2 instance using Apache2, Nginx, and Gunicorn.

 Contributors:
 Britney Hu (@britneyhu)